• Skip to main content

 How to make?

-Just like most Pakistani curries, aloo gobi begins with onion tomato gravy.
+Just like most Punjabi dishes, aloo gobi begins with onion and tomato gravy.
 But before you begin making the gravy, cut and wash your cauliflower florets.
 Make sure your peas are boiled too.

 Steps to make Pakistani aloo gobi gravy

-1. Heat oil in a pan and golden fry garlic, cumin and fenugreek on medium heat.
+1. Heat oil in a pan and fry garlic, cumin and fenugreek on medium heat.

 3. Now, add the remaining spices; green chilli, ginger, salt, turmeric, and coriander powder.
-Mix well and fry for 1 minute.
-(The frying lets the spices release their oil and flavors in the curry.)
+Mix well and saute for 1 minute.
+(The frying lets the spices release their oil and flavours in the curry.)

 4. Now, add the tomato puree, salt, and dried fenugreek leaves.
 Mix well and cover the pot.
 Cook for 5 minutes on medium-low heat.
-The color of tomatoes will deepen and you'll see a little oil shining on the sides of the pan.
+The colour of tomatoes will deepen, and you'll see a little oil shining on the sides of the pan.

-( Fenugreek will give a strong Indian curry flavor, you may skip it if do not have it in hand.)
-You can add chopped tomatoes too but I find pureed works best.
+( Fenugreek will give a strong Indian curry flavour; you may skip it if you do not have it in hand.)
+You can add chopped tomatoes, too, but I find pureed works best.

-To make the puree, I simply blended three tomatoes with little water.
-You can also use 4-5 tablespoons of ready-made tomato puree.
+To make the puree, I simply blended three tomatoes with a little water.
+You can substitute with ready-made tomato puree.

 Steps to make and serve.

-1. Add potato and pea to the gravy.
+1. Add potato cubes and peas to the mixture.
 Cover and cook further for 10 minutes on medium heat.
-If gravy is dry like mine, add ½ cup water so potatoes can cook easily without burning.
+Veggies cook best in their own moisture to release their natural sugars.
+(However, if the gravy is dry, add ½ cup of water so the potatoes can cook easily without burning.)

-2. When potatoes are half cooked add the cauliflower.
+2. When potatoes are half-cooked, add the cauliflower.
 Mix well and cover the pot again.
 Cook further on low heat for 7-10 minutes.
-Add little water if needed.
+Add a little water if needed.
 Some like their cauliflower whole but fully cooked.
-Some like it super soft and little mushy.
+Some like it super soft and a little mushy.
 Cook it until it reaches your preferred texture.

-3. When aloo gobi matar is ready, add butter, chilies, fresh coriander and garam masala powder.
+3. When aloo gobi matar is ready, add butter, chillies, fresh coriander and garam masala powder.

-4. Pakistani Aloo gobi is served with Indian basmati rice, roti, chapati, naan or khichri.
+4. Serve Pakistani Aloo gobi in a dish with Indian basmati rice, chapati, naan, paratha or khichri and pickle.

 aloo gobi matar

-But if you are in a hurry, you can steam the cauliflower and potato; and boil the pea separately to save about 10-15 minutes of cooking time.
-You need to cook in two pots, that is the gravy in one pot and cauliflower and potato in another pot.
+But if you are in a hurry, you can steam the cauliflower and potato, and boil the peas separately to save about 10-15 minutes of cooking time.
+You need to cook in two pots, that is, the gravy in one pot and the cauliflower and potatoes in another pot.

 Variations

-• Just add 1 large chopped carrots to the recipe and you have delicious mix sabzi ready for you to enjoy.
+• Just add 1 large chopped carrot to the recipe, and you have a delicious mix sabzi ready for you to enjoy.

-• If you do not have peas or you do not like peas, you can skip it and make plain aloo gobi.
+• If you do not have peas or you do not like peas, you can skip them and make plain aloo gobi.

-• If you like richer vegetables or you are making aloo gobi matar for a special occasion add few cashew halves and 2 tablespoons of cream.
+• If you like richer vegetables or you are making aloo gobi matar for a special occasion, add a few cashew halves and 2 tablespoons of cream.

 FAQ

-Aloo gobi taste best when it is fresh.
-Reheating again and again can take away its flavor and nutrition.
-Once cooked store it in fridge for 2-3 days and re-heat only as much needed.
+Aloo gobi tastes best when it is fresh.
+Reheating again and again can take away its flavour and nutrition.
+Once cooked, store it in an airtight container in the fridge for 2-3 days and reheat only as much as needed.

 You can use leftover aloo gobi in pav bhaji masala.
 Or you can add more spices and make pulao like matar pulao.